eliagbayani/docker_eol_connectors/README.md

 8. Other commands:

+   - Do not use cache when building the image: `docker-compose build --no-cache`
+   - Recreate containers even if their configuration and image haven't changed: `docker-compose up --force-recreate`
    - To stop a service from compose: `docker stop {container id of that service}`
    - To restart a service from compose: `docker-compose restart {service name}`